Bardstown Bourbon Company Origin Series Review

 Finish: Dry and pleasantly spicy.
 The bakery sweetness fades and a mild oak spice takes over, clean and medium-length.
 Not the most complex bourbon on the shelf, but what’s here is well-executed and consistent from sip to sip.

 Final Thoughts: The Origin Series isn’t going to challenge your perception of what bourbon can be, and it doesn’t need to.
 It’s a well-made wheated bourbon from a distillery that has earned the right to put “estate distilled” on the label.
 At $42 it’s a genuine value, and unlike the Weller and Larceny bottles it runs with, you can actually find it.
+I’ve bought two bottles of this and would buy a third without thinking twice.
 If wheated bourbons are your thing, this belongs in your rotation.

 Rating: Middle Shelf — Rating system explained